-I've added an option to compress NETROM (L4) frames.
+I've added an option to compress Level 2 (ax.25) and L4 (NETROM) frames.
 As large blocks of data compress better than small ones it takes all data queued to be sent on a connection and compresses them using Deflate.
-The compressed data is then split up into packets (default size 236) to be sent over the link.
+The compressed data is then split up into packets to be sent over the link.
 Once all the compressed packets have been received the data is expanded and passed to the session partner.

 There is a trade off between compression efficiency and latency - the receiving end has to receive the whole compressed message before it can be expanded and sent on.
 So the code limits the number of compressed packets (default is 3) that can be sent.
-If the compressed data exceeds this limit the input data is split and re-compressed in chunks.
-Both the send packet size and limit on frames is configurable.
+If the compressed data exceeds this limit the input data is split into chunks.
+The number of compressed frames is configurable.
+With L2 the maximum frame size is taken from the PORT PACLEN parameter.
+With L4 the size is configurable and defaults to 236.

 Compression is only used if both ends of the connection have compression enabled.